-Grammarly Free vs. Premium (Put to the Test!)
+Grammarly Free vs. Pro (Put to the Test in 2026)

-If you need to decide between Grammarly free vs. Premium, I can help you!
+If you need to decide between Grammarly Free vs. Pro (formerly Premium), I can help you!
 I tested both versions of Grammarly to see how they perform.
 As a trained proofreader, I’ll provide insights into which version makes the most sense for you based on your needs.

-The free version of Grammarly provides grammar, spelling, and punctuation checks and makes writing more concise.
-Grammarly Premium is the more robust version that also checks for consistency in spelling and punctuation, detects plagiarism, and makes writing clear and engaging.
+The free version of Grammarly provides grammar, spelling, and punctuation suggestions.
+Grammarly Pro includes everything in the free version, consistency checks for spelling and punctuation, plagiarism detection, and AI-generated text detection.
+It also makes writing clear, concise, and engaging.

-Let’s examine the pros and cons of Grammarly free and Premium and see who each version is best suited to.
+Let’s examine the pros and cons of Grammarly’s free and pro versions to see which one makes sense for you.
 Then, we’ll review their features and get a clear picture of their capabilities by testing them!

 The Pros and Cons of Grammarly Free